w3f/polkadot-wiki/docs/glossary.md

 ## Alexander

-The most up-to-date testnet for Polkadot.
+The fourth proof of concept (PoC-4) testnet for Polkadot.

 ## Block

-A collection of data, such as transactions, that together indicate a state transition of the blockchain.
+A collection of data, such as transactions, that together indicates a state transition of the blockchain.

 ## Block explorer

-An application which allows a user to explore the different blocks on a blockchain.
+An application that allows a user to explore the different blocks on a blockchain.

 ## BLS